 Visiting Mount Robert’s Tramway

-Mount Robert’s Tramway is one of the most popular tourist attractions of Juneau with its convenient location on South Franklin Street—just across from the cruise ship terminal.
+Mount Robert’s Tramway is one of the most popular tourist attractions of Juneau with its convenient location on South Franklin Street—just across from Juneau's cruise ship terminal.
 With incredible views, hiking trails, modern facilities, a live bald eagle display, and more waiting at the top, 200,000+ people a year visit the tram to take in the sights of Juneau.

 About Mount Robert’s Tramway

 An aerial tramway that has been in operation in Juneau since 1996, the Mount Robert’s Tramway takes visitors up Mount Roberts from the cruise ship docks—making it one of the most convenient ways to get stunning views of the city.
-At the top of the Tramway, there’s plenty to see and do, including stopping by the park, nature center, shops, and restaurants that all have incredible, expansive views.

 History